gallandarakhneorg/labmanager/CONTRIBUTING.md

   * Click on the `Finish` button to create the project

 #### 1.2.5.
 Change of the development configuration:
 During the development stage, you will have to use a specific SpringBoot configuration.
-This configuration is stored into the file `/path/to/src/labmanagersrc/main/resources/application-dev.yml` as a YAML configuration file associated to the profile "dev".
-You must edit this file with your local information as described below. *Don't save these changes on the Git repository*.
+This configuration is stored into the file `/path/to/src/labmanager/src/main/resources/application-dev.yml` as a YAML configuration file associated to the profile "dev".
+You must edit this file with your local information as described below. *Don't save these changes on the Git repository.
+We recommend to create your own profile by creating a file `application-mpr.yml` where `mpr` is the name of your profile.*
 * *Change the developer database configuration:* Apache Derby was selected as a local database engine for contributors because it is easy to install and use.
 The configuration file uses Derby local database by default.
 To indicate where Derby is saving the database, replace `/tmp/labmanager-tmp/db` by the path of the folder that should contains all the database.
 ```
 spring: